gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 be the same as the actual file name.

-The way these Trusted Files work is before Graphene runs PyTorch inside the SGX enclave, Graphene generates the final SGX manifest file using the ``pal-sgx-sign`` Graphene utility.
+The way these Trusted Files work is before Graphene runs PyTorch inside the SGX enclave, Graphene generates the final SGX manifest file using ``pal-sgx-sign`` Graphene utility.
 This utility calculates hashes of each trusted file and appends them as ``sgx.trusted_checksum.<name>`` to the final SGX manifest.
 When running PyTorch with SGX, Graphene reads trusted files, finds their corresponding trusted checksums, and compares the calculated-at-runtime checksum against the expected value in the manifest.

 The PyTorch manifest template also contains ``sgx.allowed_files.<name>`` entries.
 They specify files unconditionally allowed by the enclave::